- MA Clinical Mental Health Counseling

 The Chicago School of Professional Psychology

 - Office Phone

-Dr. Stower resides in the state of Florida and with her spouse, mother, a Maltese, and two grown children and a granddaughter who live within driving distance.
+Dr. Stower resides in the state of Alabama with her spouse, mother, and their Maltese.
+She has two grown children and a granddaughter who are the light of her life.
 Her research interests include military families, women's issues, nutritional influences on mental health, and supervision in both school and mental health counseling.
-When Dr. Stower has free time, she loves to walk on the beach, kayak, attend Pilates classes, read a good novel, or just enjoy listening to the sound of nature in her backyard.
+When Dr. Stower has free time, she loves to walk on the beach, kayak, attend Pilates classes, read a good novel, or just enjoy listening to the sound of nature while relaxing outdoors

 - Education History

 Degree Institution Year B.A.
 Louisiana Tech University, Ruston, LA 1989 M.A.
 Louisiana Tech University, Ruston, LA 1990 Ph.D Virginia Polytechnic Institute and State University, Blacksburg, VA 2003

 Role Organization Member American Counseling Association Member Association for Counselor Education and Supervision Member Southern Association for Counselor Education and Supervision Member American School Counselor Association Member Military and Government Counseling Association